sahq-azhar/Android-Sliding_Tabs_with_NavigationDrawer/README.md

-# Android-Sliding_Tabs_with_NavigationDrawer
+# Android Sliding Tabs with NavigationDrawer

-My one of the most used layout for organized and minimal display
+one of the most used layout for organized and minimal display

 **Some photos: -** <br>
 <table>